-Stirling Duguid is a VFX Supervisor at Sony Pictures Imageworks, currently supervising an upcoming animated feature project for Netflix.
+Stirling Duguid is a visual effects supervisor at Sony Pictures Imageworks.
+He most recently supervised THE SEA BEAST, an animated feature for Netflix.

 Having spent more than a decade at Imageworks, Duguid also served as a lighting and compositing lead and an FX technical director on features including: THE POLAR EXPRESS and THE MATRIX RELOADED for Warner Bros., STUART LITTLE 2 and AMERICA’S SWEETHEARTS for Columbia Pictures, Disney’s THE HAUNTED MANSION and CAST AWAY for 20th Century Fox.

 With over 20 years of experience in live-action and CG feature film production, Duguid has extensive experience in supervising FX animation, modeling and look development, cloth and hair simulation, lighting and compositing and stereoscopic production departments.

 Duguid began his career at VisionArt Design and Animation working as an FX technical director.
 He is a graduate of the University of the Nations in Kailua-Kona, HI.

 RAIDERS OF THE LOST ARK, TWELVE ANGRY MEN and SHAWSHANK REDEMPTION

 What is your proudest achievement while working at Imageworks?

 My favorite project that I've worked on here at Imageworks is the first CLOUDY WITH A CHANCE OF MEATBALLS.
 The process of creating that film was awesome and I love the final product.
 I still laugh despite seeing the film many times over.